 Key Screening questions Aspects to Consider Will the project potentially involve an influx of workers to the project location, and will the influx be considered significant for the local community?
 The number of total skilled meson is 1 and unskilled labor 2 per household toilet.
 All the unskilled labor will be engaged from the DRP community.
 No foreign labor will be engaged.
 All the skilled labor will be staying at labor shed within the camp.
-The size of the required one labor shed (If there is women labor need to have separate shed and toilet) will be 225 square feet.
+The size of the labor shed (If there is women labor need to have separate shed and toilet) will be 225 square feet.
 Is the project located in a rural or remote area?
-The project area is in a camp area demarcated by the Government and belongs to Camp_23 in a remote specialized area.
-The total camp population is 10,210.
+The project area is in a camp area demarcated by the Government and belongs to Camp-10 in a remote specialized area.
+The total camp population is 32953.
 The frequency and extent of the contract, communication between the local community and outsiders are limited, and controlled by the respective authority.
 After establishing the proposed per household toilet schemes in the area about 20 peoples will be benefitted to meet their water requirements.
-Based on the socioeconomic, cultural, religious and demographic qualities of the local community, Rohingya population and the incoming workers, is there a possibility that their presence or interaction with the local community could create adverse impacts?
-No. It is not expected that the presence of the skilled (local) and unskilled labor (DRP) may generate any adverse impacts.
+Based on the socioeconomic, cultural, religious and demographic qualities of the local community, Rohingya population and the incoming workers, is there a possibility that their presence or interaction with the local community could create adverse impacts? generate any adverse impacts.
 The project will benefit the DRP communities.
-There will be a code of conduct for the labors to follow, which will be monitored by the PMU on a regular basis.
-Before starting construction, work consultation will be conducted with construction labors & they will be given orientation on GBV issue.
-GBV, trafficking, child labor issue, labour influx, etc. will be monitored & monitoring progress will be incorporated within monthly progress report.
-Consultation with DRP Community People and relevant stakeholders (SH) During screening and site identification DPHE has conducted 4 (four) consultation meetings DRP community & with primary and secondary stakeholders.
-The stakeholders include CiC, WASH Sector, Site Management Committee representatives, Contractor team and DRP Community(including vulnerable group like pregnant women, elderly, person with disability and children).
+There will be a code Consultation with DRP Community People and relevant stakeholders (SH) During screening and site identification DPHE has conducted 2 (two) consultation meetings DRP community & with primary and secondary stakeholders.
+The stakeholders include CiC, WASH Sector, Site Management Committee representatives, Contractor team and DRP Community.
 In addition to the above-mentioned meetings, the local DPHE has undertaken many consultations with male and female members of the DRP.
-In addition to the above-mentioned meetings, during site selection the local DPHE & ESS consultants have undertaken many consultations with male and female members of the DRP.
 Through the coordination and linkage activities of the project, the authorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.